My Father’s Inheritance

 Why would a human rights department ignore or be ignorant of the human rights code?
 The issue is that, without being insensitive, it's not in their job description; it’s in their department title.
 It’s like a marketing department going, “What’s this market thing?”

-And firms like Sherrard Kuzz and Lerners LLP, in their polished indifference, lend their talents to laundering the reputations of bigots while suing those who speak out.
+And I found out that many law firms, like Sherrard Kuzz and Lerners LLP, in their polished indifference, lend their talents to laundering the reputations of bigots while suing those who speak out.
 And filthy lucre is all that drives them.
 Any principle has been destroyed by cynicism.

 And as in Dreyfus’ France, the guilty will remain protected.
 The university’s own Esterhazys will keep their desks, titles, and pensions—and the media, like Zola's enemies, will avert their gaze.